Reduce Stress. Boost Performance.

 People wanting a quick fix.

-Changing life time habitual breathing patterns and learning to recognise dysregulation takes time and is often a layered process.
-It is worth doing, but it takes consistency, patience and commitment.
+Changing long-standing breathing patterns and learning to recognise dysregulation takes time.
+This work rewards consistency, patience and practice.

 People who do not trust the process.